 Why Dogs and Backyard Swamps Don't Go Well Together

-I've decided to try a new dog-parenting technique: publicly humiliating our misbehaving dog in front of all her admiring public.
+I've decided to try a new dog-parenting technique: publicly humiliating our misbehaving dog in front of all her admiring fans.
 That's right: you, the people who've previously commented on what a cute and adorable dog she is, shall now see the disaster she inflicted on our home today.

 , in the way that only water left standing for weeks or months can reek.
 Particularly water with vast amounts of organic matter (dog poop, drowned plants, partially composted kitchen scraps, and so on) decaying in it.
 The entire yard reeks.
 I'm sure all the neighbors directly adjacent to us can smell it.
 I'd feel a need to apologize profusely to them, if not for the fact that in this neighborhood, the smell of a reeking yard is by far the least of anyone's problems.

 Anyway, Boston sometimes goes wading in the swamp.
 This is actually less of a problem in the middle of winter, when the water level is at its highest, because at least it's liquid enough not to stick to her too much.
 But in the spring, when the water level recedes, the swamp turns into extremely thick muck.
 Extremely thick muck that Boston sinks into right up to her neck.
 Which, unfortunately, she loves

 Usually her dive into the muck is precipitated by her effort to dig out a rock or a toy to play with.
 For this reason, her dive into the muck usually occurs while one or both of us are out in the yard with her, so we see that she's filthy, and we wash her off before she tracks the mud indoors.
 Today while I was at work in my office with the door closed, Susan saw Boston covered in muck and washed her off.
 Then Susan went out in the front yard and left Boston indoors.
 This was where things went badly wrong.